carbon-language/carbon-lang/llvm/docs/XRayFDRFormat.rst

 The file has a header followed by a sequence of discriminated record types.

-The endianness of byte fields matches the endianess of the platform which produced the trace file.
+The endianness of byte fields matches the endianness of the platform which produced the trace file.